fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-05-27-openfabricationday.md

 <b>3D prints: </b>the maximum dimensions of the pice must be 15cm x 15cm x 15cm
 <br>
 -<a href="https://ultimaker.com/en/products/cura-software"> Download Cura</a><br>
-- Save your .stl file to .gcode
-- Adjust the setting for standard PLA, as shown in the picture:
+- Save your .stl file to .gcode and adjust the setting for standard PLA, as shown in the picture:

 <ul><img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/3dsettings.png" align="middle"> </img></ul>
 <br>